 - Achieving eligibility for United Network for Organ Sharing (UNOS) certification in kidney and pancreas transplantation

 - Obtaining expanded academic and research experience in organ transplantation

 According to the Organ Procurement and Transplantation Network, Mayo Clinic's campus in Arizona has been consistently ranked among the top 10 percent of centers with respect to the total volume of kidney and pancreas transplants performed in the U.S.

-Recent Scientific Registry of Transplant Recipients (SRTR) data for Mayo Clinic's Arizona campus reports that one-year kidney transplant patient survival is 99.29 percent (significantly better than expected) and one-year graft survival of any deceased donor is 96.38 percent (also higher than expected).
+Recent Scientific Registry of Transplant Recipients (SRTR) data for Mayo Clinic's Arizona campus reports that one-year patient survival after kidney transplant is 99.29 percent (significantly better than expected) and one-year survival after a deceased-donor graft is 96.38 percent (also higher than expected).
 Among living-donor kidney transplants, the outpatient survival rate is 100 percent and graft survival is 98.45 percent at one year; both are higher than expected.